 Communication between remote workers requires several channels: phone, email, video calls, text, direct messages, and more.
 But none of these will make a difference if the person isn’t on the other end.
 There are times when you just need everybody in a big room together to solve things.
 But in remote teams, it’s impossible, so you need to develop the right communication strategies.

-Every question, every answer, every approval becomes a document on a remote team, making it great for records but high loads of information to sort through.
-With all the instant messaging apps, video call software, project management tools, and the God-blessed email, it’s no surprise employees are worried about information slipping from them.
+Every question, every answer, every approval becomes a document on a remote team, even write-ups; making it great for records but high loads of information to sort through.
+With all the instant messaging apps, video call software, project management tools, and God-blessed email, it’s no surprise employees are worried about information slipping from them.

 The key is that remote workers learn to balance various and sometimes overwhelming communications streams.
 So, take advantage of virtual meetings, direct contact with your team is essential for aligned results.